 If the symptoms are mild, food poisoning can be treated at home.
 In most cases, health improves within a few days without medical intervention (11).
 Severe symptoms could require the following treatments.

 - Fluid and electrolyte replenishment: A child with food poisoning should be kept well-hydrated by replacing lost fluid and electrolytes.
-Fresh fruit juices, clear soups, thin stews, and broths can be helpful.
-Oral rehydration solution (ORS), such as Pedialyte, can be given to children with severe dehydration after consulting a doctor.
+Coconut water, lemon water, clear soups, thin stews, and broths can be helpful.
+Oral rehydration solution (ORS), such as Pedialyte, can be given to children with dehydration after consulting a doctor.

 - Dietary changes: In some cases, the child may lose appetite temporarily.
 However, as soon as they regain it, they should be fed easily digestible foods, such as rice, toast, and bananas, to soothe the gut.
 Also, avoid foods such as caffeinated beverages as they can worsen food poisoning symptoms and hinder gut healing (12).
 Apart from this, let your child rest as much as possible to conserve energy and hasten recovery.

 - Antibiotics: If the symptoms persist or turn severe, the doctor may prescribe antibiotics or medicines that target bacteria or parasites.
 In some cases, doctors may recommend probiotics to relieve diarrhea and promote digestion.

 Hospitalization is often required to treat children with severe symptoms and complications.

 Viral food poisoning cannot be treated with antibiotics, and you will have to wait for the immune system to clear the infection.
 Supportive care, such as hydration and rest, is essential in such cases.
 If you wish to try any home remedy or follow alternative medicine, consult your doctor first.